IlicStefan/ChessDiagramRecognition/README.md

 - NumPy
 - OpenCV
 - Tkinter
+- Tensorflow
+- Keras
-- And many more :(
+- And many more ...

 ## :pushpin: Tasks
 - [X] Migrate Python2 to Python3